 Oh, the long-suffering life of a blogger’s husband.
 He pleasantly suggests a local afternoon swim on a hot, sunny Saturday and his wife is in a frenzy the next hour trying to figure out a way to maximize by turning it into a road trip filled with blog-fodder.
 Simply hitting up a local beach wouldn’t do; I’d already covered them ad nauseum on FFTC.
 I wanted to get out of the Metro, but not so far that the kids had to spend hours trapped in the car.
 Where to go?
-Buffalo Minnesota!
+Hello, Buffalo Minnesota!

 This inspiration struck when I remembered an item a friend had shared from her summer bucket list: the Buffalo Rotary Music Trail, a perfect hour’s drive from our home in St. Paul.
 The trail, dotted with interactive percussion instruments, winds itself from the center of downtown Buffalo to the beach of Buffalo Lake.
 And, as we discovered when we arrived, there are several other things to do only a stone’s throw from the town square.
 Here are 6 of them – and, for reference, we parked downtown and were able to easily walk to the first five stops on the list:

-3) Rotary music trail – the public art that launched our day trip begins at the splash pad in the center of downtown with two xylophones that managed to provide fairly peaceful ambient music for our picnic.
+The public art that launched our day trip begins at the splash pad in the center of downtown with two xylophones that managed to provide fairly peaceful ambient music for our picnic.
 The trail continues across the street on a very doable-with-young-kids walk to Sturges Park beach with instrumental stops along the way.
 All of my kids (ages 3-10) loved the chance to make music.